theupdateframework/taps/tap5.md

     "roles": {
       ROLE: {
         // This is the only adjustment to the file format.
+        // Now, a top-level role may be associated with a list of URLs.
+        // If this list is omitted, then this metadata file shall be downloaded
-        // Now, instead of the list of mirrors specified in the map file, a TUF
+        // using one of the mirrors specified in the map file.
-        // client would use this list of URLs to download the metadata file for
-        // this role.
-        // If this list is empty, then it means that this metadata file should
+        // If this list is specified, but empty, then it shall not be updated.
-        // never be updated.
+        // Otherwise, it shall be downloaded from each URL, using the order
+        // specified in this list, until it is found.
         <b>"URLs":       [...],</b>
         "keyids":     [KEYID],
         "threshold":  THRESHOLD